Snakefly: Description

 Adult snakeflies are easily distinguished from similar insects by having an elongated prothorax but not the modified forelegs of the mantis-flies.
 Most species are between 15 and 30 mm in length.
 The head is long and flattened, and heavily sclerotised; it may be broad or taper at the back, but is very mobile.
 The mouthparts are strong and relatively unspecialised, being modified for biting.
 The large compound eyes are at the sides of the head.
-Members of the family Inocelliidae have no simple eyes; members of the Raphidiidae do have such eyes, but are mostly differentiated by elimination, lacking the traits found in inocelliids.
+Members of the family Inocelliidae have no ocelli; while members of the Raphidiidae have three distinct ocelli, but are mostly differentiated by elimination, lacking the traits found in inocelliids.
 The prothorax is notably elongated and mobile, giving the group its common name of snakefly.
 The three pairs of legs are similar in size and appearance.
 The two pair of dragonfly-like wings are similar in size, with a primitive venation pattern, a thickened leading edge, and a coloured wingspot, the pterostigma.
 Inocelliids lack a cross vein in the pterostigma that is present in raphidiids.
 The females in both families typically have a long ovipositor, which they use to deposit their eggs into crevices or under bark.